Dispelling the Myths Behind the Hyperbole

 - Adrenaline (epinephrine, as used in products like EpiPen), local/dental anesthetics containing adrenaline and aminoglycoside antibiotics, injectable corticosteroids, dopamine;

-- Isoprenaline (for heart block, slow heartbeat, and even for bronchial/asthma treatment), phenylephrine (nasal decongestant, pupil dilator, vasoconstrictor used to maintain blood pressure during anesthesia), and dexamethasone (for treating ulcerative colitis, arthritis, and some types of cancer).
+- Isoprenaline (for heart block, slow heartbeat, and even bronchial/asthma treatment), phenylephrine (nasal decongestant, pupil dilator, vasoconstrictor used to maintain blood pressure during anesthesia), and dexamethasone (for treating ulcerative colitis, arthritis, and some types of cancer).

-The problem with chlorine is that it decreases the skins ability to hold on to water.
-From that arise the problems of dry skin, itchiness, and irritation.
+The problem with chlorine compared with calcium sulfite in water filters is that it decreases the skin's ability to hold on to water.
+From that arises the problems of dry skin, itchiness, and irritation.

-Environmental risks might include working long-term as a lifeguard at an over-chlorinated swimming pool, working as a Laundromat attendant, or working in an industry that allows regular exposure to chlorine gas.
+Environmental risks might include working long term as a lifeguard at an over-chlorinated swimming pool, working as a Laundromat attendant, or working in an industry that allows regular exposure to chlorine gas.

 Chlorine, Taste, and Odor Filters

 CTO filters are precisely what their name implies.
-They scavenge chlorine from the water to improve the taste and smell.
-They may scavenge other things but manufacturers generally don’t make additional claims for them.
+They scavenge chlorine from the water to improve water’s taste and smell.
+They may scavenge other things, but manufacturers generally don’t make additional claims for them.

 Granulated Activated Carbon

 Just one gram of activated carbon, or about 1/28th of an ounce, has a molecular surface area in excess of 32,000 ft2, or 3,000 m2.
 How big is that?
 It is the equivalent of more than 11 doubles-tennis courts, or an NHL hockey rink — a truly massive area.

 Kinetic Degradation Fluxion

-This changes the chemicals and metal ions such as chlorine, hydrogen sulfide, lead, mercury, iron, and more into harmless substances.
+This changes the chemicals and metal ions, such as chlorine, hydrogen sulfide, lead, mercury, iron, and more into harmless substances.
 Chlorine, for example, becomes simple, non-toxic chloride.

-As you can see from the two accompanying charts, calcium sulfite is 100% effective in removing chlorine whereas CTO filters range from 90–75% efficiency, and KDF filters from 80–50% as the volume of water increases towards a typical 2.1 GPM (7.9 liters/minute) of a typical shower.
+As you can see from the two accompanying charts, calcium sulfite in water filters is 99% effective in removing chlorine, whereas CTO filters range from 90–75% efficiency, and KDF filters range from 80–50% as the volume of water increases toward a typical 2.1 GPM (7.9 liters/minute) of a typical shower.

-Altogether, these elements rebalance the pH levels of your water and optimize the mineral level for soft water that not only makes your soaps and shampoos feel more effective, but leaves your skin feeling cleaner than ever before.
+Altogether, these elements rebalance the pH levels of your water and optimize the mineral level for soft water that not only makes your soaps and shampoos feel more effective but also leaves your skin feeling cleaner than ever before.

 Moral of the Story

 Science should never be scary, intimidating, or confusing — it is absolutely the best tool we have for understanding the universe around us.
 Subverting it for profit should annoy all thinking, reasonable people.

-Sulfite is used to preserve our foods, and as an integral part of day-to-day OTC medications, prescription drugs, and lifesaving treatments.
-For 99.95% of the population it is completely harmless, and quite beneficial.
+Sulfite is used to preserve our foods and is an integral part of day-to-day over-the-counter medications, prescription drugs, and lifesaving treatments.
+For 99.95% of the population, sulfite is completely harmless and quite beneficial.

-If you live in an area with over-chlorinated water and other undesirable contaminants (as most of us do), please feel free to look over our exceptional selection of high quality filtration products.
+If you live in an area with over-chlorinated water and other undesirable contaminants (as most of us do), please feel free to look over our exceptional selection of high-quality filtration products.